Grupo-Abraxas/devops-exercise/README.md

 ## Deliverables

+- A link to the public docker registry where the image is published.

-A Github pull request containing:
+- A Github pull request containing:

     1. The Dockerfile(s) for the image(s).
     2. The marathon file(s) for the service deployment(s).
+The deployment should be replicable on our marathon cluster.
     3. Optionally the code for the improved version of the service.

 ## General Guidelines